Long Term Planning, Education, Schooling, College, and Connect The Thoughts

 AS MANY CURRENT EVENTS (WORLD PROBLEMS) COURSES AS POSSIBLE

-Ideally, however, the student would also do a Writing
+The student might also do a Writing Master's Course, as

-Master's Course, as these go a very long way towards
+these go a long way towards providing a professional skill.

-student is very dedicated.
-I used to teach at U.S.C., in
+dedicated.
+I used to teach at U.S.C., in their professional

-program.
-They have the intention of helping create a
+courses have the intention of helping to create a

 To look at the free Upper School reading test, composed of